nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 Later in this post, I will list the packages that I find helpful.
 But first, we will install the linting packages.

+## Sublime Linter

+The main package is the 'SublimeLinter'.
+SublimeLinter can be extended with the JSCS and jsHint plug-ins.

+* Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter' and choose it from the dropdown list to install the plug-in.

 ## JSCS

 JSCS is a popular code syle checker/enforcer.
 Installing JSCS is a four-step process:

 * Jscs needs to be first installed as a node package.
 From the terminal, run `npm install jscs -g` so that JSCS is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).

-* Next, install the Sublime plugin 'SublimeLinter'.
-Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter' and choose it from the dropdown list to install the plug-in.

 * Next, install 'SublimeLinter-jscs' plugin by choosing it from the Install Package dropdown list to install the plug-in.
 [Note 'SublimeLinter-jscs' will only appear in Sublime v3.]

 * After SublimeLinter-jscs is installed, you need to specify the linting rules.
 The rules can be specified by directory (per project), but it is helpful to setup a default rules file that is applied to any javascript document that is a child of your home folder directory (and does not have a rules file).
-To setup a default rules file, just create a file in your home directory [~] called '.jscsrc' and paste in the following code:
+To setup a default rules file, just create a file in your home directory [~] called .js**cs**rc (make sure the name is correct!) and paste in the following code:

 <div style="font-size:14px;">
 {% highlight javascript %}